Ludovic Dauș: Early life

 The future writer was baptized into the Romanian Orthodox Church, to which his mother belonged.
-Though his father had been fully naturalized in February 1886, Ludovic only took Romanian citizenship in 1899.
+Though Alfred had been fully naturalized in February 1886, Ludovic only took Romanian citizenship in 1899.
 He finished primary school in his native town, afterwards enlisting at the local A. T. Laurian National College, where he studied in 1884–1887.
 He prepared for a career in the Romanian Land Forces, enlisting at the Military School of Iași, but disliked the conditions there and moved to Fălticeni.
 There, he studied for a while under Eugen Lovinescu, before returning to his home city, and finally to Bucharest, where he attended Sfântu Gheorghe High School—a private school managed by Anghel Demetriescu and George Ionescu-Gion.
 During the period, he had his very first poems appear in Ioniță Scipione Bădescu's Botoșani paper, Curierul Român.
 According to his own recollections, he was heavily inspired by the elegiac poetry of Vasile Alecsandri and Heinrich Heine.
 From such beginnings, he switched to writing "naive, stupid" works, including a dramatic poem "where the protagonist was the head of a decapitated man."
 Botoșani and Fălticeni, as prototypes of the Western Moldavian târg, would later form the backdrop for his prose, which includes specific allusions to his school years.